mendhak/mendhak.github.io/posts/2024-02-15-keepassxc-sign-git-commit-with-ssh.md

 ---
 title: "Use KeePassXC to sign your git commits"
-description: "How to use KeePassXC to sign your git commits using the git ssh feature"
+description: "How to use KeePassXC to sign your git commits using the git ssh signing feature"
 tags:
   - keepassxc
   - git